When it comes to Section 125 Plans, the term “use or lose” may come to mind. But, what does that term really mean?

 A carryover provision allows participants to carry over up to $500 of unused Healthcare Flexible Spending Account (HCFSA) contributions to the next plan year.
 The money may be used to reimburse eligible medical expenses incurred throughout the following plan year.

-A grace period allows participants an additional 2 ½ months following the end of your current plan year to incur HCFSA claims and still receive reimbursements from the current plan year balance.
+A grace period allows participants an additional two-and-a-half months following the end of the plan year to incur HCFSA claims and still receive reimbursements from the plan year that just ended.

-The runoff period is the amount of time a participant can submit claims and documentation for expenses incurred during the plan year that just ended, and, if applicable, claims incurred during the grace period.
-The Runoff Period applies to both HCFSA and DCA.
+The runoff period is the amount of time determined by plan design that a participant can submit claims and documentation for expenses incurred during the plan year that just ended.
+If applicable, claims incurred during the grace period may also be submitted during the runoff period.
+The runoff period applies to both HCFSAs and Dependent Care Accounts (DCAs).